HongxinXiang/IEM/README.md

-**Note:** The multi-view 3D images used in the pre-training stage are in RGB format, and the multi-view 3D images used in the distillation stage are in BGR format.
+**Note:** The multi-view 3D images used in the pre-training stage are in RGB format, and the multi-view 3D images used in the distillation stage are RGB format (8 classification) and BGR format (4 regression), respectively.
 Since there is data augmentation of grayscale images in the pre-training stage, we do not distinguish between RGB and BGR in distillation stage (See the [link](https://github.com/HongxinXiang/IEM/tree/main/assets/similarity_RGB_BGR) for details).
 If you want to convert the BGR format to RBG format for downstream tasks, please use the parameter `--img_type BGR`.